Reckitt recalls baby formula over possible contamination with deadly bacteria

-(NEXSTAR) – Nutrition product manufacturer Reckitt is voluntarily recalling baby formula after the product was possibly contaminated with Cronobacter sakazakii, a bacteria that can be life-threatening among young children.
+(NEXSTAR) – Nutrition product manufacturer Reckitt voluntarily recalled baby formula after the product was possibly contaminated with Cronobacter sakazakii, a bacteria that can be life-threatening among young children.

-The company says it is recalling two batches of ProSobee 12.9 oz.
+The company said it recalled two batches of ProSobee 12.9 oz.
 Simply Plant-Based Infant Formula out of “an abundance of caution” and that “all product distributed went through extensive testing and tested negative for the bacteria.”

 Cronobacter sakazakii is the same bacteria that caused several infections among infants last year, leading to an FDA investigation of formula maker Abbott Laboratories.
 Abbott has denied any direct link to the cases, two of which involved children who died.
 Abbott issued a voluntary recall and shuttered a plant for months, contributing to a nationwide formula shortage.